Let’s see how to create a Spinning 3D Donut Animation in ASCII Art using only ASCII characters in C++.

 beta += 0.02;

-The usleep(30000) function adds a short delay to control the animation speed, giving a smooth rotation effect.
+The usleep(30000) function adds a short delay to control the animation speed.

 Complete Source Code: Spinning 3D Donut Animation